BoltonStudios/easy-zillow-reviews/README.txt

 == Description ==

 *Easy Zillow Reviews* is a bridge between your WordPress website and your Zillow Profile.
-This plugin adds a new widget and shortcode that allows you to embed reviews from Zillow on your website.
+This plugin provides widget and shortcodes that allow you to embed reviews from Zillow on your website.

+* Free Professional Reviews for individual realtors
 * Compliant with Zillow's [Terms of Use](https://www.zillow.com/corp/Terms.htm) and [Branding Requirements](https://www.zillow.com/howto/api/BrandingRequirements.htm).
 See important details in the Requirements section below.
 * Display up to 10 reviews
+* Grid and List layout options
 * Widget and Shortcode options
 * Mobile responsive
 * Lightweight (71kb)

+= Premium Version =
-* Free
+* **All Free Features**
+* Lender Reviews
+* Team Reviews
+* Individual Loan Officer Reviews
+* Company Profile Reviews

 = Requirements =

-This plugin requires a **Zillow Web Services ID (ZWSID)** and **Zillow Screenname**.
+The free version of this plugin requires a **Zillow Web Services ID (ZWSID)** and **Zillow Screenname**.
 Sign-up for a Zillow Web Services ID at [Zillow.com](https://www.zillow.com/howto/api/APIOverview.htm).
 Your Zillow Screenname appears at the end of your profile link.
 For example: https://www.zillow.com/profile/**my-screenname**/

+The premium version of this plugin requires a **Zillow Mortgages Partner ID** and **NMLS#** or **Company Name**.
+Sign-up for a Zillow Mortgages Partner ID at [Zillow.com](https://www.zillow.com/mortgage/api/#/).

 = Limitations =